International9/Quake-Unity-Movement/README.md

 I haven't managed to pinpoint the problem exactly but if I will in the future i'll definetely update Traceist.cs to make sure this wouldn't happen, also, I haven't thoroughly tested every ALL the scenerios to see where the player movement and collision could fail, so i apologize for that.

-anyways, if anybody finds issues, problems, errors, fails, etc... please let me know, so I would know to check it out.
+if anybody finds issues, problems, errors, fails, etc... please let me know, so I would know to check it out.

 # Features: